justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 ## Project Overview:

 **Project Objective:**
-Home Credit (Loan Brokerage) will be able to identify if a customer is a safe candidate to lend to based on attributes about a person who is most likely to default on a loan, resulting in an increase in revenue, improved customer experience, and lower default rates.
+Create a predictive model for Home Credit (Loan Brokerage) to identify safe candidates for lending.
+The model will use customer financial behavior data to determine whether a customer is likely to default on a loan.
+The project aims to increase revenue, enhance customer experience, and reduce default rates.

 **Business Problem:**
-Home Credit desires to know safe borrowers in a customer base that is unfamiliar with banking.
-Lending to those who are more likely to default on loans decreases the profits of Home Credit and results in negative customer experiences.
+Home Credit faces challenges in identifying safe borrowers among customers who are unfamiliar with banking.
+Lending to individuals with a higher likelihood of loan default leads to decreased profits and negative customer experiences.

 **Analytic Problem:**

-The target variable is specifically customers that do have a negative history of repayment to lend to, and positive repayment.
-Represented in the application_train/test.csv sets of binary where 1 = Not trust worthy borrower (Client with payment difficulties), 0 = Trustworthy borrower (client with good repayment history).

-Develop a model that will predict which customers will be good borrowers, using a classification method based on customer financial behavior data.
+The project focuses on predicting the creditworthiness of customers based on their financial behavior data.
+The target variable is binary, where 1 represents customers with payment difficulties (not trustworthy borrowers) and 0 represents trustworthy borrowers with a positive repayment history.

+The objective is to develop a classification model that accurately identifies good borrowers.

 [Link to a more detailed Business Problem Statement](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/blob/main/Project%201%3A%20Home%20Credit%20Default%20Model%20Files/Business%20Problem%20Statement%20Home%20Credit%20Justin%20Hamilton.pdf)

 ## Solution to Business Problem
-My groups solution to the problem was a Gradient Boosting Model.
-This model gave us a Kaggle score of .656 and AUC of .669.
+Our group's solution to the business problem involved implementing a Gradient Boosting Model.
+This model yielded a Kaggle score of 0.656 and an AUC of 0.669, indicating its reasonable performance.

-Based on our model, we found that important factors to consider that the person will default are
+Based on our model's analysis, we identified several important factors that significantly influence the likelihood of loan default:

-1. Many enquiries to Credit Bureau 1 day before application
+1. A high number of enquiries made to Credit Bureau just one day before the loan application.
-2. Client provided work phone
+2. Clients providing a work phone during the application process.
-3. Low rated Regions of city where the client was from based on address
+3. Clients residing in regions of the city with lower ratings, as determined by their address.
-4. High price of goods that the loan was used for
+4. Loans used for purchasing high-priced goods.
-5. Many enquiries to the Credit Bureau 1 hour before application
+5. A large number of enquiries made to the Credit Bureau within one hour prior to the application.
-6. Permanent Address does not match the Contact Address of the Client
+6. Mismatch between the client's permanent address and contact address.

+These findings can be crucial for Home Credit to assess the creditworthiness of applicants and make informed lending decisions.

 ## Individual Contribution